Fall 2020 Middle School World Language Program Information

 For schools new to this concept, we have some guidance on using the program in this way.
 First, these are not middle school classes; they are high school classes taught to a high school audience.
 We sometimes encounter middle school students that are ready for the content but not the independence that is afforded to online learners and often requires.
 The student will be held to the high school standards.
 Second, MTDA courses are not available for enrichment only, so the course must be recorded on the student’s local transcript.
 Third, you need to consider/determine if the course counts for “high school credit,” based on local policy.
 There may be implications for offering pre-high school students credit that you’ll need to discuss locally.

-As with Middle School Language courses, they are utilizing the high school courses in this way requires careful evaluation of the student’s readiness.
+Like our middle school program, utilizing the high school courses requires careful evaluation of the student’s readiness.
 Students should be individually appraised using our Online Learning Readiness tools and walked through our entrance counseling form before enrollment to make sure they understand what is required of them.
 We also ask schools to work with their local IT support to make sure that students have appropriate access before the start of the course.

-If you have any questions about this or would like to discuss implementation of the program, please contact us to schedule a consultation.
+If you have any questions about this or would like to discuss the program’s implementation, please contact us to schedule a consultation.